carbon-language/carbon-lang/docs/project/evolution.md

     to requesting a decision.
 - A request to use the meeting for discussion.
-  - All topics for discussion will be captured either in the agenda or as a comment on the pull request, to ensure they're ready for the meeting.
+  - All topics for discussion will be captured either in the agenda or as a comment on the Doc, to ensure they're ready for the meeting.

 The review manager should monitor the forum topic for consensus.
 If a decision is made before the meeting, the item should be removed from the meeting agenda.